ELBE223/thesis-izw-cross-species-transfer/AI_USE_STATEMENT.md

 * R scripts for H1, H2, and H3, including the H3 sensitivity analyses;
 * Python scripts for preprocessing, feature extraction, model training, within-dataset evaluation, cross-dataset transfer, pairwise transfer, pooled multi-dataset evaluation, and metric export.

-**Use of AI tools for language editing:**
-AI tools were additionally used for language and style review and for the partial translation into English of text initially drafted by the author.
-This concerned the abstract and selected passages in Sections 1.1, 1.2, 4.1, 4.4, 4.6, and 4.7.
-The underlying scientific content, argumentation, interpretation, numerical results, citations, and final wording were reviewed and approved by the author.